lambda-nvda/lambdaNvda/README.md

 * The structure of dialog boxes is easier, repeated information has been removed;
 * The selection will be marked properly using dots 7 and 8, and marking is properly refreshed while standard Windows commands (SHIFT+ARROWS) or Lambda specific commands (CTRL+B, CTRL+SHIFT+B) are pressed.

-## Setup
-You can get the addon by navigating to the "Releases" link in the Github repository page and activating it, then jump to the Downloads heading.
-Open the first link you'll locate, which is named "lambda.nvda-addon".
-Download it and run it using your NVDA Screen Reader.
-The setup will be automatically performed.

 ## Before starting to use this addon.
 This addon creates an NVDA profile named "lambda" which is associated with the "lambda.exe" application.
 The profile automatically sets all braille options: the custom braille table, the focus tethering and flat mode settings.

 If a previous profile with the same name is present in your system, the addon will not override it and you have to manually adjust your configuration profile.

 To stave off this situation, if you have specific settings you'd like to preserve, you can use the "Revert LAMBDA Profile Wizard".
-The shortcut to start this tool is NVDA+alt+r.
+The shortcut to start this tool is NVDA+alt+r (when focused in LAMBDA).

 An easy option is also to delete old versions of the "lambda" profile after the installation of the addon.
 To do so, open the NVDA menu, select the "Configuration profiles" menu Item and press ENTER.